Thermatix/boxSDK/readme.md

 	var fileObject.data = new Buffer(fileData).toString('binary')
 ```

-Incase you do want to use the client directly you can still use it.
+In case you do want to use the client directly you can still use it.
 ### Client upload:
 ```javascript
 	var fileObject = {